OpenINF/.github/doc/collections/_adrs/0003--decision_for_build_dir_logic.md

 We decided to have two directories:

 - A "build" directory at workspace root containing build config and scripts
-- A "dist" subdirectory in each package root to contain final build artifacts
+- A "distrib" subdirectory in each package root to contain final build artifacts

 #### Codebase Overview